Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

 #### Evidence Room

-This is where the Police should keep apprehended money, guns, and disks.
+This is where the Police should keep apprehended money, unlicensed guns, and disks.
 They will count towards the score as long as they're there.

 #### Jail